Formal to Functional: Living Room to Home Office Remodel

 In this Miller home remodel, Sierra Homes reimagined the formal living room with fresh finishes and a custom-designed fireplace that now serves as the true focal point of the space.
 The result is a warm, inviting room that perfectly balances modern refinement with personal detail.

-In our Miller home remodel, the formal living room was ready for a refresh—and we loved helping this family bring it to life.
+In our Miller home remodel in Sammamish, WA, the formal living room was ready for a refresh—and we loved helping this family bring it to life.
 With new flooring, fresh paint, and updated millwork, the space already felt brighter and more refined.
 But the true transformation came with the reimagined fireplace: custom-designed to showcase a favorite piece of art and serve as the heart of the room.

 This remodel is a perfect example of how thoughtful design makes every detail feel intentional.
 By balancing clean lines with warmth and character, we created a space that feels elevated yet personal—one that reflects our clients’ style and the way they truly live in their home.